jiang-yc18/jiang-yc18.github.io/_pages/about.md

 ---
 permalink: /
-# title: "Bio"
+title: "Bio"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 I am currently a Master's student in Biomedical Engineering at Tsinghua University.
-My current research interests include MRI technique development.
+My research interests include MRI technique development.